 I am mentioning this movie to you just to show how we can still “feel” quite a lot about an age as remote as the 5th century.
 The Arthurian cycle pervades our culture still today even though, as I said, we can't even be sure that a king named Arthur ever existed.
 But the fifth century was a great generator of legends.
 Think of the Nibelungenlied, the saga of the Nibelungs.
 You know that story; you know the names of the characters: Siegfried, Hagen, Kriemhild.
 It comes from the same period, the 5th century AD and it echoes of events of that age, including the presence in the story of historical personages, such as Attila the Hun, who also was a contemporary of Galla Placidia.

-It is curious that of those characters, the one for which we do have the most historical data, Galla Placidia, is the one who didn't generate epic poems.
+It is curious that, of those characters, the one for which we do have the most historical data, Galla Placidia, is the one who didn't generate epic poems.
 I feel a bit sorry for Placidia because of this, but so it goes.
 I think it is because civilization stymies creativity.
 Placidia's foster-father, Stilicho, was rich enough that he could keep a house poet, Claudian, who was a "panegyrist;" someone whose job was to sing the deeds of his masters.
-And Claudian did that; he wrote poems praising Stilicho and the members of his family, but almost nobody remembers those poems today.
-As I was studying the story of Placidia, I made a honest effort to read Claudian.
-I found that he is refined, clever, cultured and unbelievably banal.
-That is, when I say “banal” I mean real silly.
+And Claudian did exactly that; he wrote poems praising Stilicho and the members of his family, but almost nobody remembers those poems today.
+As I was studying the story of Placidia, I made an honest effort to read Claudian's poems.
+I found that he is refined, clever, cultured, and unbelievably banal.
+And when I say “banal” I mean real silly.
 You know, Claudian looks to me as something not unlike our TV advertising: it is clever and often visually stunning but, in the end, it is just about eating hamburgers.
 As a note, Claudian mentions Placidia once, as a child, all clad in gold, at the imperial coronation of her half brothers.
 A glimpse we have of that time, so remote that even a small detail is to be treasured as much as possible.

 Queen of the Goths

 In marrying Athaulf, Placidia may simply have ceded to the unavoidable; as it was her typical style.
 But in following her destiny, Placidia may also have had a specific plan; surely she had a way to seize an opportunity when she saw one.
 You see, she was a Roman princess and she had this potential of becoming Empress.
 She couldn't do that as long as her half brother, Honorius, was alive, but Honorius was childless.
-So, Placidia must have had something in mind when she named her son "Theodosius", the same name of his grand-father, Theodosius “The Great.”
-From what the chroniclers tell us, it seems clear that Placidia's idea was nothing less than taking over the throne from her half-brother, Honorius, and starting a Gothic-Roman dynasty that would have ruled the Empire.
+So, Placidia must have had something in mind when she named her son "Theodosius", the same name of his grandfather, Theodosius “The Great.”
+It seems clear that Placidia's idea was nothing less than taking over the throne from her half-brother, Honorius, and starting a Gothic-Roman dynasty that would have ruled the Empire.
 A bold plan, if ever there was one.

-In a way, what was happening was a big chemical reaction: the two “reactants”, Barbarians and Romans, had come together on that fated winter of 405, when the border fortifications of the Empire had collapsed.
-Now, there was nothing that could be done: the reactants were mixed together, the reaction was going on.
+In a way, what was happening was a big chemical reaction: the two “reactants”, Barbarians and Romans, had come together on that fated winter of 405 when the border fortifications of the Empire had collapsed.
+Now, the reactants were mixed together, the reaction was going on.
 It could not be stopped and Placidia's idea was to favor it.
 Again, we see her style: don't fight the unavoidable, let it happen.
 In this case, the unavoidable meant anticipating something that in actual history would take several centuries to happen: the merging of the Roman and German peoples in Europe.
 Placidia was taking this merging on herself by marrying a Barbarian and bearing a child to him.
 According to the chroniclers, it was she who convinced her husband, Athaulf, of this idea.
-Athaulf is reported to have said that initially he had planned to destroy Rome and the Romans, but after that he had met Placidia, he wanted to live in peace with them.
+Athaulf is reported to have said that, initially, he had planned to destroy Rome and the Romans, but after he had met Placidia, he wanted to live in peace with them.
 Maybe it is a fancy story, but it gives us some idea of what was passing in the minds of the characters of this story.